sevilayerkan/test-string-extention/README.md

 # Text String Generator Chrome Extension

+## 🚀 Stable Release

+For the most stable and fully tested version, [**download the latest release here**](https://github.com/sevilayerkan/test-string-extention/releases/tag/v0.2.0-alpha).

+> **Note:** The `main` branch is pre-production and may include features under development.
+For production use, always prefer the latest release above.

 ## Project Details

 Text String Generator is a powerful and versatile Chrome browser extension designed to assist developers and testers by generating customizable test text data.
 Whether you need specific-length strings, Lorem Ipsum text, or randomized data, this tool is designed with simplicity and efficiency in mind.